narovu46/Array/README.md

 # Array
-This is a basic code depicting how a an array works.
+This is a basic code depicting how elements in an array are sorted.
 Its not a perfect code, but its able to perform the basic functions.
+It displays a menu to the user to choose which operation to execute.